KamilKozera/echarts-doc/en/option/component/legend.md

 #${prefix} itemStyle(Object)

 ${name} item style.
 If its children have values as `'inherit'`, the values are inherited from corresponding series options.
+Object properties are controlled individually.

 {{ use: partial-item-style(
     prefix = '#' + ${prefix},